BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text

+#### **Making your environment work for you rather than against you **

+I’ve managed to get back into the habit of reading books quite successfully simply By leaving my phone outside my bedroom when I go to bed.
+That way I have nothing else to distract me and I can get to turning the pages.
+I can usually only manage 10 to 15 minutes when I go to bed, but half an hour every morning means I make meaningful progress on whatever time I happen today, be interested in at the time.
+I haven’t had to exercise any willpower in the matter, apart from giving up my electronic box where all my friends live.

+I’ve had a similar if less spectacular success with making sure I only have one task open in a window on my laptop when I’m at my desk I use a Mac which has a great feature that enables you to have multiple desktops that you can switch between by swiping your fingers across the touchpad.
+This makes it really easy to switch from one task to another and leave all the tabs intact for when you come back to it.

+I don’t think I’m that different to most people, I certainly hope not, and that I’m very easy to distracted by what I see.
+But if I can’t say something, it’s much easier to ignore it.
+This isn’t always a good thing of course.
+But when it’s working for you, it works very well.
+I’m gonna make it a mini project today to see if there are any other ways I can streamline my life to keep distractions out of my field of view.

 #### **How Can You Make Curiosity Work**

 I’m a very curious person.
 By which I mean I am very interested in finding out new things and the answers to questions.
 I might also be a curious person in the sense of being a little unusual - but I’ll leave that for now.
 I think a lot of the things that I have done that I am pleased about are basically down to curiosity.
 So in a sense my successes are a side effect of my just being interested in things.